The Capstone Semester

 Materials in Nanotechnology

-This course is an in-depth, hands-on exposure to materials fabrication approaches used in nanofabrication.
-Students learn that these processes can be guided by chemical or physical means or by some combination of these.
-Hands-on exposure will include self-assembly; colloidal chemistry; atmosphere, low-pressure and plasma enhanced chemical vapor deposition; sputtering; thermal and electron beam evaporation; nebulization and spin-on techniques.
-This course is designed to give students hands-on experience in depositing, fabricating and self-assembling a wide variety of materials tailored for their mechanical, electrical, optical, magnetic, and biological properties.
+This course is an in-depth, hands-on exposure to the producing and tailoring of the materials used in nanofabrication.
+The course will cover chemical materials production techniques such as colloidal chemistry; atmosphere, low-pressure and plasma enhanced chemical vapor deposition; nebulization; and atomic layer deposition.
+It will also cover physical techniques such as sputtering; thermal and electron beam evaporation; and spin-on approaches.
+This course is designed to give students experience in producing a wide variety of materials tailored for their mechanical, electrical, optical, magnetic, and biological properties.

 E SC 214